Costs & Financial Aid

 Applying for Aid

 - Over half of Reed students receive need-based aid

 - $52,284 Average financial aid package

-Domestic Students: To apply for institutionally funded financial aid from Reed (grants and the Presidential Scholarship) as a domestic student, your family will need to complete the Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service PROFILE (CSS PROFILE).
+Domestic Students: To apply for institutionally funded financial aid from Reed as a domestic student, your family will need to complete the Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service Profile (CSS Profile).
 If you are only interested in applying for federally funded grants, loans, and work, you need only complete the FAFSA.

-Non–US Citizen Students: If you are a non–US citizen and plan to apply for financial aid from the college, you must complete the College Scholarship Service PROFILE (CSS PROFILE).
-For information about the CSS PROFILE, visit the College Board's website.
-Students who submit a letter of financial hardship from their school counselor to the financial aid office may also receive a waiver for the cost of the PROFILE.
+Non-US Citizen Students: If you are a non-US citizen and plan to apply for financial aid from the college, you must complete the College Scholarship Service Profile (CSS Profile).

 Detailed instructions are available on Reed's financial aid website.